Mona Hammond: Awards

 Hammond was appointed an Officer of the Order of the British Empire (OBE) in the 2005 Birthday Honours, for services to drama.
 In 2006, Hammond was presented with the Edric Connor Inspiration Award, the Screen Nation Film and Television Awards' highest UK honour.
 In 2018 she was awarded the Women of the World Lifetime Achievement Award for her long and distinguished theatre career and for championing Black British actors with the Talawa Theatre Company.

 Personal life and death

-Hammond was married to Michael Sanders from 1965 to 1971 when the couple were divorced.
+Hammond was married to Michael Sanders from 1965 to 1971 when the couple divorced.
 They had a son, Matthew.
 She married again in 1973 to John Pedler, they divorced in 1987.
 In her later years, Hammond moved to Brinsworth House, a retirement home for entertainers in Twickenham.
 In 2018, she welcomed Meghan, Duchess of Sussex, on a royal visit to the home.

-Hammond died in Hounslow, London, on 4 July 2022, at the age of 91.
+Hammond died in Hounslow, London, on 4 July 2022, at the age of 87.
 She is survived by her son Matthew and granddaughter Tallulah.